darkhelmet/verboselogging/posts/sinatra-bundles-easy-asset-bundling-for-sinatra.md

 <script type="text/javascript" src="http://gist.github.com/276827.js?file=bundling_configuration.rb">
 </script>
-That’s pretty much it.
+That's pretty much it.
 My blog uses this, so check out the code for it if you want a more real example.
-[It’s on github](http://github.com/darkhelmet/darkblog)
+[It's on github](http://github.com/darkhelmet/darkblog)

 **sinatra-bundles** is [also on github](http://github.com/darkhelmet/sinatra-bundles)

-There are docs, and you can run *rake yard* to generate them, but rdoc.info and yardoc.org don’t want to place nice right now, so they aren’t actually available yet. ~~Coming soon though!~~ Docs are located [on yardoc.org](http://yardoc.org/docs/darkhelmet-sinatra-bundles)
+There are docs, and you can run *rake yard* to generate them, but rdoc.info and yardoc.org don't want to place nice right now, so they aren't actually available yet. ~~Coming soon though!~~ Docs are located [on yardoc.org](http://yardoc.org/docs/darkhelmet-sinatra-bundles)

 The caveat?
 You need sinatra 0.10.1 (edge).